neil-morrison44/MiSTer_tty2pico/arduino/README.md

 #### Displays

 In theory tty2pico can support any SPI display controller the TFT_eSPI library supports, though each display requires some custom setup via `build_flags` and its own build in the PlatformIO environment.
-See the [Development](#development) section for more information.
+See the [PlatformIO Configuration](#platformio-configuration) section for more information.

 The development focus is on the round GC9A01 based display, though manual build configurations are available for the following displays: